YasinAtLinux/Termux-Debian-Login/README.md

 ## > DISCLAIMER :

-These scripts will NOT overwrite your ~/.bashrc file, but it is recommended to take a backup of your .bashrc file BEFORE running the script.
+Before You run the script, You should know that these scripts will NOT overwrite your ~/.bashrc file.
+It will just append (add) few lines in your .bashrc file.
+But it is recommended and good practice to take a backup of your ~/.bashrc file BEFORE running the script.

 ```
 cp ~/.bashrc ~/.bashrc.bak